mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/1.0.1/security/index.md

 render: mustache
 ---

-This section describes how to configure secure DC/OS service accounts for {{ model.techName }}.
+This guide describes how to configure secure DC/OS service accounts for {{ model.techName }}.
 When running in DC/OS strict security mode, both the {{ model.techName }} and Spark applications launched from it must authenticate to Mesos using a DC/OS service account.

 # <a name="provision-a-service-account"></a>Provisioning a service account